-Jim’s Perspectives: Had an elaborate trip for the family planned in 2014 to the lost Incan cities of Cusco, the Sacred Valley, Machu Picchu and Lima, however the day before they were to meet me in Lima, my son got very ill.
-So, I toured Lima and so cool spots by myself, including taking a flight to see the Nazca lines.
+Jim’s Perspectives: I had an elaborate trip for the family planned in 2014 to the lost Incan cities of Cusco, the Sacred Valley, Machu Picchu and Lima, however the day before they were to meet me in Lima, my son got very ill.
+So, I toured Lima and some cool spots by myself, including taking a flight to see the Nazca lines.
 Can’t wait to visit Machu Picchu with the family in the future!

 Peru also hosts some incredible places to visit.
 An especially cool place to head to is Cerro Blanco – the highest sand dune in the world!
 It is located in Sechura Desert near the Nazca Lines and measures 3,860 feet (1,176 meters) from the base to the summit.
 Also notable – especially for Arizona residents – is Cotahuasi Canyon in the Arequipa region; it’s known as one of the world’s deepest canyon at 3,535 meters (11,597 feet) deep – twice as deep as the Grand Canyon.
 For ocean lovers, Peru is a surfer’s paradise.
 Chicama has the world’s longest left-handed wave at almost 2.5 miles long (4km), and Mancora nearby has the world’s largest left-handed point-break.